 How To Free Pour and Why You Should.

-Simply put, it’s when you turn a bottle and let the liquid flow
+Simply put, Free Pouring, is when you turn a bottle and let the liquid flow

 without anything, but you, stopping the pour.